abdellahikrzn/internet-voter-turnout/ResultsOverview.md

-# Does Internet Acess Increase Voter Turnout?
+# Does Internet Access Increase Voter Turnout?
 Evidence from 15 African countries

 ## Research Question
 Does higher internet access correlate with higher voter turnout in African countries?